Topics on this page:

-- The suit is for money only (not for the return of property or performance of a service, for example).
+- Your claim is for money only, not the return of property or performance of a service; and,

-There are times when it may be necessary or advisable to consult an attorney, for example:
+While you are not required to do so, if you would like to hire a lawyer to represent you, you can.
+There are times when it may be necessary or advisable to consult an attorney.
+For example:

 - If your case involves personal injury and/or medical expenses.

-- If your case involves damages resulting from a traffic accident.
-If the defendant is insured, he may be represented by an attorney provided by his insurance company.
+- If your case involves damages resulting from a traffic accident, the defendant may be represented by an attorney provided by an insurance company.
 You may also wish to have an attorney.

 - If you have difficulty filling out the forms or have unanswered questions about preparing your case.